 Can Police Search Your Car Without a Warrant?
 Know Your Rights

-Yes, police can search your car without a warrant under several well-established legal exceptions[1].
-The most common exceptions include probable cause (the "automobile exception"), consent, search incident to arrest, and inventory searches[2].
-However, a routine traffic stop alone does not give officers the right to search your vehicle—they need additional justification beyond the traffic violation[3].
+Yes, police can search your car without a warrant under several legally recognized exceptions to the Fourth Amendment.
+The most common exceptions include probable cause (the "automobile exception"), your consent, search incident to arrest, plain view doctrine, and inventory searches after impoundment[1].
+Courts grant police more authority to search vehicles than homes because drivers have a reduced expectation of privacy on public roads[2].
+That said, a routine traffic stop alone doesn't give officers the right to search your trunk, glove box, or anywhere else without one of these exceptions applying.

 Xem Ngay